-Known as Pegasus and developed by an Israeli company called NSO Group, the legitimate software used by many governments can intercept and collect all sorts of personal, private data (messages, calls, emails, photos, and locations) without permission – often without the awareness – of the target victim.
+Known as Pegasus and developed by an Israeli company called NSO Group, the software sold to and used by many governments and state agencies can intercept and collect all sorts of personal, private data (messages, calls, emails, photos, and locations) without permission – even without the awareness – of the target victim.

-But many of those reports did not mention the large number of other commercially available spyware programs and the established existence, if not exponential growth, of what’s been called “the private surveillance industry”.
+But many of those reports did not mention a large number of other commercially available spyware programs and the established existence, if not exponential growth, of what’s been called “the private surveillance industry”.

 Encompassing not only Israel, of course, but many other jurisdictions, the commercial spyware industry embraces participants from several other countries, among them France, China, the United States, Italy, and yes, Canada.

 The international spyware industry has developed many effective, efficient eavesdropping tools with capabilities to turn your smartphone into someone else’s.
-Spyware products allow an unknown remote agent to control every aspect of a smartphone’s features and functions – without the owner knowing it, and without the owner doing anything!
+Spyware products allow an unknown remote agent to control every aspect of your smartphone’s features and functions – without you knowing it, and without you doing anything!

-That’s not only plenty of reason for device owners and users to worry: the growth of the commercial spyware industry has several big tech companies worried, too.
+That’s not only plenty of reason for device owners and users to worry: the growth of the commercial spyware industry has several big tech makers worried, too.

-With co-signers like Cisco, VMWare, Google, Facebook and more, Microsoft is part of legal action against NSO Group, charging in a company blog post that spyware makers “threaten human rights whether they seek to or not” and they conduct their “dangerous business without legal rules, responsibilities or repercussions.”
+With co-signers like Cisco, VMWare, Google, Facebook and more, Microsoft is part of a legal action against the NSO Group.
+In a company blog post, Microsoft charges that spyware makers “threaten human rights whether they seek to or not” and they conduct their “dangerous business without legal rules, responsibilities or repercussions.”
 Microsoft continues to warn against what it calls a “world where private sector companies manufacture and sell cyberweapons”, calling the development “dangerous for consumers, businesses of all sizes and governments.”
-The tech giant continues to work with the Toronto-based Internet research group Citizen Lab, which has long worked to identify cyber threats worldwide.
+The tech giant continues to work with Citizen Lab, which has long worked to identify cyber threats worldwide.

-With smartphone users now showing their concern and device-makers now taking action, analyst David Kaye’s report on “the private surveillance industry” has become a predictive and foundational document.
+With smartphone users now showing some concern and device-makers now taking some action, analyst David Kaye’s report on “the private surveillance industry” has become a predictive and foundational document.